oracle/node-oracledb/doc/api.md

 timestamps will lose any sub-millisecond fractional part when fetched.

 To make applications more portable, it is recommended to always set the session time zone to a pre-determined value, such as UTC.
-The session timezone should generally match the client system timezone, for example the `TZ` environment variable or the Windows timezone region.
+The session time zone should generally match the client system time zone, for example the `TZ` environment variable or the Windows time zone region.

-You can find the current session timezone with:
+You can find the current session time zone with:

 ```sql
 SELECT sessiontimezone FROM DUAL;